PicksPeng/SimuQ/index.md

 # Acknowledgements

+We thank all the [contributors](/SimuQ/about).
 This project was partially funded by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Testbed Pathfinder Program under Award Number DE-SC0019040, Air Force Office of Scientific Research under award number FA9550-21-1-0209, and  the U.S. National Science Foundation grant CCF-1942837 (CAREER).
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.